Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-In recent years, Google implemented different tiers of usage for AdSense account holders.
-Very simply, there are now two types of AdSense accounts.
-Hosted and non-hosted.
+Since the mid 2010s, Google has implemented different tiers of approval for AdSense account holders.
+Very simply, there are two types of accounts: Hosted and non-hosted.

-A hosted AdSense account is the approval given when one applies through AdSense partner websites such as YouTube, HubPages, and Blogger.
+A hosted AdSense account is the approval given when one applies through partner websites such as YouTube and Blogger.
 The criteria for approval are less stringent and approval is quick.
-Once received, the account holder is able to immediately earn from ads displayed on the partner website he or she applied through.
+Once received, the account holder is also able to immediately earn from ads displayed on the partner website he or she applied through.

 Importantly, a hosted account only permits revenue earning from one partner website i.e. the one where the application was made.
-If you have applied via YouTube, you would not be able to earn ads revenue from Blogger sites or HubPages hubs.
-Needless to say, you would also not be able to display AdSense ads on any other domain.
+Thus, if you have applied via YouTube, you will not be able to earn advertisement revenue from Blogger sites.
+Needless to say, you will also not be able to display AdSense ads on any other domain.

-This write-up will exclusively refer to the application process for a non-hosted Google AdSense account.
+This write-up will exclusively refer to the application process for a non-hosted account.

-These have been regurgitated endlessly.
+These have been endlessly regurgitated.
 They are still important, though, so I’d briefly run through them.

-- Approval is primarily determined by analysis of your provided domain by Google AdSense staff.
+- Approval is based on an analysis of your provided domain.
+The task is performed by Google AdSense staff.

 - You must have an “about” section detailing who you are and what you write about.